k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/10a_fabric_master_key_integrated_with_kms.md

 2. From AWS, get the user IAM access credentials: access key ID and its secret access key.

    - This user shall be granted with appropriate permissions to the specific KMS customer master key.
-The associated users can also be found in the key page > key policy section.
+Associated users can also be found in the key page > key policy section.

 3. In Fabric, set the values in config.ini under ``[encryption_aws_kms]`` section, according to the KMS information.